Burning the Butt

 The radio chatter continued.

 “Break Break!
 This is Jonny Blue Eyes.
 Don’t let them burn it!
 Don’t let them burn it!
 I’m in a broke down gas truck only about fifty feet from the Asshole right now!
-I have two full fifty-five-gallon fuel barrels in the back of my truck!
+I have two full fifty-five-gallon barrels of fuel in the back of my truck!
 I repeat!
-Two full fifty-five-gallon fuel barrels right next to this thing!
+Two full fifty-five-gallon barrels of fuel right next to this thing!
 DON’T LET THEM BURN THE GOD DAMN ASSHOLE!
 Do you copy??”

 “Don’t fucking call me an asshole!
 You’re the asshole!
 I’m down here giving these Asshole assholes some gas to start their Asshole fire, and now this asshole fuel truck won’t fucking start!
 So quit bitchen’ me out over the radio!
 ASSHOLE!”

-Will and I were beside ourselves.
+Will and I were howling!
 What should have been a very serious situation was being rendered into slapstick as the backdrop of it all was a giant inflamed heinie!
 How the hell were we supposed to maintain a professional response to a critical situation in this land of buffoonery?

 “This is Mr. Klean.
 Stand down, everyone!
 A tow truck is en route to the broken down fuel truck and the Sheriff is headed your way.
 Let’s get this right!
 Kimric - you have the lead on-site.”